 Be aware that many places do not accept credit cards, so be prepared by carrying enough cash with you.

 Electricity in Ecuador is 120 volts, using the standard plugs used in the United States.
-Two-prong plugs are more common.
+Two-prong plugs are most common.
 Three-prong plugs are often available in newer buildings, such as large chain hotels.
 If you have a standard European or British plug, you will need an adaptor.
 Consider bringing a portable charger for extra battery use.

 The main language spoken in Ecuador is Spanish.
 Though in many tourist areas, many people also speak and understand English.